Muskan-Mittal/mnist_classifier/README.md

-# mnist classifier
+# sentiment analysis

-This repository classifies the hand-written text.
-It is developed to learn to build models using Pytorch.
+This repository predicts sentiments of the reviews of movies labelled from 0-4 where 0 means negative review and 4 means a positive review.
+The dataset used is the IMDB dataset from kaggle.
+I used Bert pretrained model for sequence classification.